JonathanReiss15/Vulfify/README.md

-# Vulfify /// go VULF yourself /// a web app (domain: Vulfify.Me)
+# Vulfify /// go VULF yourself /// a web app
+## www.Vulfify.Me

 ## TO DO